GoogleCloudDataproc/custom-images/README.md

 #### Optional Arguments

-*   **--daisy-path**: The path to Daisy binary.
-If specified, Daisy workflow will be used to create the image; otherwise, shell script will be used.
 *   **--family**: The family of the source image.
 This will cause the latest non-deprecated image in the family to be used as the source image.
 *   **--project-id**: The project Id of the project where the custom image is